Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps London has over 20 dedicated cloud on-ramps, enabling direct, private access to 30 global cloud regions as of September 2025.
-Major public clouds with a direct presence include:
+Direct Cloud On-Ramps London provides over 20 dedicated cloud on-ramps offering direct, private access to 30 global cloud regions, as of September 2025.
+Major public clouds, including Alibaba Cloud, AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud, have a significant presence, enabling secure and high-performance hybrid cloud architectures.

 Power Analysis

-Power Grid Reliability The power grid serving London's primary data center corridors, particularly in the Docklands and Slough, is well-engineered with significant redundancy.
-Facilities are typically supported by multiple substations, ensuring high levels of uptime required for mission-critical operations.
+Power Grid Reliability The power grid serving London's primary data center clusters, including the Docklands and Slough, is exceptionally reliable.
+These areas are supported by multiple grid substations and redundant power feeds, engineered to meet the stringent uptime requirements of financial and international business clients.

 Market Access, Business & Tax Climate